Skip to main content

 Online Master’s Degree in School Counseling Overview

 As a professional school counselor, the difference you make in students’ lives may take years to manifest, but the impact you make can last a lifetime.
-This master of arts in education with a PPS Credential in school counseling degree program prepares you to provide counseling and clinical mental health support for K-12 students who need to overcome personal and academic challenges or plan for life after high school.
+This master of arts in education with a PPS Credential in school counseling degree program prepares you to provide counseling and school-based mental health support for K-12 students who need to overcome personal and academic challenges or plan for life after high school.

 Program Highlights